adrianromano/adrianromano.github.io/_pages/about.md

 - Data Science for Business , IBM
 - Big Data Fundamentals, IBM

-In addition to that, I have also been taking part in projects competitions on Kaggle during my leisure time as a hobby.
+In addition to that, I also took part in some project competitions on Kaggle during my leisure time as a hobby.

-R and Python are the programming tools that I am very comfortable to use for my Data Science works.
+R and Python are the programming tools that I most often used to do my Data Science works.
 Feel free to explore this portfolio to browse my projects.

 Outside of my technical nerdy life, I have other hobbies that I also often do in my leisure time including playing fingerstyle guitar, pick up basketball, snowboarding and video games (Currently plays God of War on PS4 and Legend of Zelda: Breath of the Wild on Nintendo Switch)!